-- Line a cookie sheet with a silicon baking mat or parchment paper.
-Using a cookie scoop, scoop the cookie dough into mounds evenly spaced on a baking sheet.
+- Line 2 cookie sheets with a silicon baking mats or parchment paper.
+Using a cookie scoop, scoop the cookie dough into mounds evenly spaced on a baking sheets (4 on each sheet).
 Then, place another mound of cookie dough on top of the others so that they are double stacked towers of cookie dough balls.
 Press the towers down slightly so that the base is sturdy or they will fall over during baking.
 This step ensures that they bake up thick and chewy but crisp on the edges and using two cookie sheets ensures that they won’t run into one another when baking.

-- Place the entire cookie sheet in the freezer for 12 minutes.
+- Place the cookie sheets in the freezer for 12 minutes.

-- Bake for 10-13 minutes baking just until very light brown on the very edges.
+- Bake for 10-12 minutes, just until light brown on the edges.
 They will look underdone in the middle which is normal.